 Cost: Free

 Housed in a former power station, this museum is a branch of the famous Swedish Museum of Modern Art in Stockholm.
-Although quite small and a little different from my usual taste in art, it was only a few blocks away from Ebbas House, so I thought I would take a quick look in to see what it was.
+Although quite small and a little different from my usual taste in art, it was only a few blocks away from Ebbas House, so I thought I would take a quick look to see what it was.
 In the end, I preferred to look at the architecture of this 1901 building over the exhibition, but it never hurts to experience something different cause you never know, you might find something new to like!

 Food in Malmö

-Finally, I have to say I had some great meals here.
-I thoroughly enjoyed my tomato & hummus smörgås (an open-faced sandwich) lunch with coffee and a delightful heart-shaped cake on the patio of Lilla Kafferosteriet.
-And, what’s not to like about ice cream and prosecco, where ever you are in the world even a slightly touristy place in the middle of the main square called Moosehead Bar.
-But the one that really made me sit up and take notice was the melt-in-your-mouth-delicious Corn Fritters Appetizer at the Bastard Restaurant.
+But the one that made me sit up and take notice was the melt-in-your-mouth-delicious Corn Fritters Appetizer at the Bastard Restaurant.
 Yes, that was the name of the restaurant, but don’t focus on that, just hope that if you ever get the chance to go there, you will get a chance to have these amazing bites of parmesan sprinkled deep-fried corn goodness!

 My itinerary and budget for my two days in Malmö:

-My budget has been translated to USD, based on my final credit card charge or a google conversion where I paid in cash.
+My budget has been translated to USD, based on my final credit card charge or a Google conversion where I paid in cash.

 As always, if you liked this post, please consider sharing it on social media.
 Click on any of the photos below to easily share on Pinterest!